mjtamlyn/ayb-notes/7-redis-steady-go.md

 - Lists: super-fast push and pop.
 Obviously great for queues.
 - Sets: Have unqiue elements but otherwise like lists.
 Does all the proper maths stuff.
 - Sorted sets: Sets with a score.
+- Hashes: Like normal dicts, but string only values.